 In collaboration with ESS (Experimental Sound Studio Chicago).
 Supported by: The Graduate Dean Professional Development Award

-Thanks: Michael J. Golec, Hennie Reynders, Danny Floyd, Graduate Dean Professional Development Award,
+With special thanks and appreciation to: Michael J. Golec, Hennie Reynders, Danny Floyd, Graduate Dean Professional Development Award,

 Experimental Sound Studio Chicago, The Department of Transportation City of Chicago, The Chicago Port Authority, Olivia Junell, Adam Vida, Luis Benitez, Michael Claffey, Tony Vercillo, Benjamin Zumbrun and Lou Mallozzi.